NxPKG/khulnasoft-docs/content/r2/api/s3/presigned-urls.md

 Presigned URLs can be generated for any S3 operation.
 After a presigned URL is generated it can be reused as many times as the holder of the URL wants until the signed expiry date.

 [Public buckets](/r2/buckets/public-buckets/) are available on a regular HTTP endpoint.
 By default, there is no authorization or access controls associated with a public bucket.
 Anyone with a public bucket URL can access an object in that public bucket.
-If you are using a custom domain to expose the R2 bucket, you can manage authorization and access controls as you would for a Cloudflare zone.
+If you are using a custom domain to expose the R2 bucket, you can manage authorization and access controls as you would for a Khulnasoft zone.
 Public buckets only provide `GET`/`HEAD` on a known object path.
 Public bucket errors are rendered as HTML pages.

 Choosing between presigned URLs and public buckets is dependent on your specific use case.
 You can also use both if your architecture should use public buckets in one situation and presigned URLs in another.
 It is useful to note that presigned URLs will expose your account ID and bucket name to whoever gets a copy of the URL.
 Public bucket URLs do not contain the account ID or bucket name.
 Typically, you will not share presigned URLs directly with end users or browsers, as presigned URLs are used more for internal applications.